-1. Create an extremely simple “task warehouse”.
-Task management tools can be complicated so I would suggest you create a simple excel sheet that sits on your desktop (with your own categories such as: urgency, importance, person responsible, extra comments)
+- Create an extremely simple “task parking lot”.
+Task management tools can be complicated, so I would suggest you create a simple excel sheet that sits on your desktop (with your own categories such as: urgency, importance, person responsible, extra comments).

-4. Close your task list and don’t go through the list again until the following Sunday.
-For the next 7 days you should only be feeding the list with tasks an soon as they arise.
+- Close your task list and don’t go through the list again until the following Sunday.
+For the next seven days, you should only be feeding the list with tasks an soon as they arise.

 This methodology will help you go beyond simple housekeeping and help you establish a culture for maintaining a visual workplace (visual controls and information systems).

-1. Divide your school into ‘kaizen areas’ to be addressed separately (classroom, office space, canteens etc)
+- Divide your school into ‘kaizen areas’ to be addressed separately (classroom, office space, canteens, etc.)